pyg-team/pytorch_geometric/docs/source/notes/create_dataset.rst

 Creating "Larger" Datasets
 --------------------------

-For creating datasets which do not fit into memory, the :class:`torch_geometric.data.Dataset` must be used, where we closely follow the concepts of the :obj:`torchvision` datasets.
+For creating datasets which do not fit into memory, the :class:`torch_geometric.data.Dataset` can be used, which closely follows the concepts of the :obj:`torchvision` datasets.

-Therefore, the following methods need to be further implemented:
+It expects the following methods to be implemented in addition:

 :meth:`torch_geometric.data.Dataset.len`:
     Returns the number of examples in your dataset.